All Products

 Simple

-• All-in-one solution: You do not need to use a separate vector database.
-You can process both business data and vector data in PolarDB.
-This simplifies the system architecture and reduces O&M costs.
+• All-in-one solution: Process both business and vector data within PolarDB without a separate vector database.
+This simplifies the system architecture and reduces operational costs.

-• Enterprise-grade reliability: It fully supports atomicity, consistency, isolation, and durability (ACID) transactions to ensure data consistency.
-The distributed architecture supports high availability and automatic switchover to ensure business continuity.
+• Enterprise-grade reliability: Fully supports ACID transactions to ensure data consistency.
+Its distributed architecture provides high availability and automatic switchover to ensure business continuity.

-• Seamless integration with LLMs: It has built-in inference capabilities for the Qwen large language model (LLM), which simplifies the development of AI applications.
+• Close integration with LLMs: Built-in inference capabilities for the Qwen large language model (LLM) simplify the development pipeline for AI applications.

 Core capabilities and performance metrics